Missions: Our Values and Wider Engagement

 Race Relations & Pilgrimage of Remembrance

 As a congregation we grieve a history that has divided our country along racial lines, with one group subjugating another group.
 While this is no longer the law of the land nor condoned in churches, the divisions, scars, and pain continue to be present.
-Recently we joined a growing group of local churches and community groups in forming the Clemson Area Pledge to End Racism.
-This effort will result in significant interfaith relationship growth.
+Recently we took a congregational trip to Charleston to immerse ourselves in the stories and history of the International African American Museum.
+This, along with a book study on “Charleston: Race, Water and the Coming Storm” has heightened our clarity about the interconnectedness of the climate crisis and our vast racial and economic inequities in this country.
+If you would like to join these conversations, please reach out to Pastor Laura at pastor@thepeacechurch.org.

+Historic efforts at Peace have included joining a group of local churches and community groups in forming the Clemson Area Pledge to End Racism.
+This effort will result in increased awareness and partnering within the local interfaith community.
 In early 2017 we began a Pilgrimage of Remembrance experience that lifted up exploring the “history of injustices hidden in plain sight” on the Clemson University campus from a spiritual perspective.
 We have repeated this experience over the years as a formal OLLI course and with student ministries at the university.
 As is our practice with such engagements, we try to have them cross lines and be experiential.

 Statement on Race